carbon-language/carbon-lang/flang/documentation/C++style.md

 ## In particular:

-Use serial commas in comments, error messages, and documentation.
+Use serial commas in comments, error messages, and documentation unless they introduce ambiguity.

 ### Error messages
+1. Messages should be a single sentence with few exceptions.
 1. Fortran keywords should appear in upper case.
 1. Names from the program appear in single quotes.
+1. Messages should start with a capital letter.
+1. Messages should not end with a period.

 ### Files
 1. File names should use dashes, not underscores.
 C++ sources have the